-The LTC®3850 is a high performance dual synchronous step-down switching regulator controller that drives all N-channel power MOSFET stages.
-A constant-frequency current mode architecture allows a phase-lockable frequency of up to 780kHz.
-Power loss and supply noise are minimized by operating the two controller output stages out of phase.
+The LTC®3853 is a high performance triple output step-down switching regulator controller that drives all N-channel synchronous power MOSFET stages.
+Power loss and supply noise are minimized by operating the output stages out of phase.
+The part can be configured as a dual phase controller plus a single phase controller if needed.
+The part can also be configured to provide a single 3-phase output for even higher output currents.